dakountche/ICollaboration/README.md

 Also, these methods have been tested only on GNU/Linux.

-# Anantomy of a Scientific paper
+# Anatomy of a Scientific paper

 Many schemes (see [2]-[5]) have been proposed for how to oraganize a paper or how to read it (fast).
 Definitly, one needs a method to be able to keep up with the pace of publications.